jovalie/IoT-Medication-Manager/README.md

 A smart, voice-activated medication management system designed to help patients adhere to their medication schedules.
 This project integrates a **Raspberry Pi** with a **ReSpeaker 4-Mics Pi HAT**, an **Arduino-controlled smart pillbox**, and **Google Cloud AI services** to provide a seamless assistive experience.

+_The development of this project was supported by Google Gemini 3._

 ## System Overview

 The IoT Medication Manager combines: